jberry93/Notebook/Notes/Javascript/Javascript_8.md

 3) Within the if statement, another for loop will check for multiples of a passed element and mark them with a `0`.
 This mark will prevent that number from being added to the sum thereby extracting only prime numbers from the list of numbers

-That may or may not make any sense but let's first take it one step at a time.
+That may or may not make any sense but let's take it one step at a time.
 First let's initialize our variables:

 ```Javascript
 function sumPrimes(num){